joergschultzelutter/mpad/docs/INSTALLATION.md

 - Tune the ```mpad_msg_cache_time_to_live``` parameter if too many messages are detected as duplicates and are not getting processed.
 Default is 5 mins
 - Configure the ```mpad_beacon_altitude_ft``` parameter.
 This is the beacon's altitude in __feet__ (not in meters)
 - By default, MPAD will send out ASCII messages.
 If you prefer to send unicode messages to the user, set the ```mpad_enforce_unicode_messages``` flag to ```True```.
 Note that this flag only applies to outgoing messages; incoming messages in unicode format are always honored.
+- By default, MPAD already supports a couple of OpenStreetMap object categories.
+If you want to add more categories, change the ```osm_supported_keyword_categories``` list.
+Note that you are required to use the OSM native category wording - see comment below.
+- Change the ```mpad_default_user_agent``` of you run your own MPAD instance and/or fork the repo.

 Excerpt from ```mpad_config.py```:
 ```python